-In fact, the Tanner family's home had a fictitious address: 1882 Gerard.
-Don't try to find it on Google maps because it doesn't exist.
-These are the San Francisco locations that went into making that short opening scene:
+The Tanner family's home had a fictitious address: 1882 Gerard.
+Don't try to find that on your mapping app because it doesn't exist.
+Searching a map for "full house house" won't help much either.

 Family Picnic Scene

-You can get there by city bus from Union Square, just find the bus that goes to Alamo Square.
-You can drive to it, but you... might end up in a temper tantrum when you can't find a parking place.
+You can get to Alamo Square by city bus from Union Square.
+You can drive to them, but you might end up in a temper tantrum when you can't find a parking place.
 And don't even think about double-parking.
 Ridesharing services can get you there, too.
 You can use the destination of Alamo Square Park to set up your ride.

 Where Is the House With the Red Door?

 If you remember the family's house with the red door well enough, you'll know that the entrance is on the right side of the house.
 Only one of the Painted Ladies has a door on the right.
 You might think that's all you need to know, but it's not.